 \[T: \mathcal X \rightarrow \ell^2\] \[T(x) = (\langle e_i,x \rangle_{\mathcal X})_{i=1}^{\infty} \]

-which is the set of coefficients of $x$ along each basis vector.
+which is the sequence of coefficients of $x$ along each basis vector.
 Note that $T$ is basis-dependent, we could pick a different basis and get a different $T$.
 Since $T$ is an isomorphism (i.e., does not ‘destroy’ information during the mapping), we may hope to be able to go back from $\ell^2$ to $\mathcal X$:

 \[T^*: \ell^2 \rightarrow \mathcal X\] \[T^{*}\left((c_i)_{i=1}^{\infty}\right) = \sum_{i=1}^{\infty} c_i e_i \]